 The Dovo Stainless Steel Shavette Razor offers a convenient cut-throat style shave and is great as an intro to straight razor shaving.
 The stylish polished stainless steel blade holder and matte stainless steel handle weighs just 28g without a blade inserted making it a real lightweight shave - perfect for travel.

-Compatible with standard DE blades or longer shavette specific blades, The Dovo Stainless Steel Shavette Razor is supplied with 1 free Merkur DE blade and 1 free Merkur long shavette blade.
+Compatible with standard DE blades or longer shavette specific blades, The Dovo Stainless Steel Shavette Razor is supplied with one free Merkur DE blade to get you started.

 The razor has a total extended length of approximately 204mm, and a blade holder gap of approximately 65mm.
-Comes with replacement black blade holders and is packaged in plastic pouch suitable for travel.
+This item comes with two clear blade holders and is packaged in plastic pouch suitable for travel.

 Dovo Shavettes are the perfect middle ground for those looking for the straight razor experience, but who don’t have the time for the required cut throat razor maintenance.
 Preparation for the shave, handling and blade guidance is the same as for the straight razor, and the sharpness can be renewed quickly if necessary simply by replacing the disposable blade.
 No need for stropping or honing, and their lower price point makes them suitable for all wet shavers, novice or experienced.